Expertise

 Introduction & Learning Go Language

 I have learned about the Go language from many blogs and articles.
 It is highly praised for its simplicity, efficiency, and excellent concurrency performance.
-After experiencing it in practical development, I chose it without hesitation.
+After experiencing it in actual development, I chose it without hesitation.
 I started studying Go's official documentation and improved my practical skills by learning Gorm and Gin.
 I firmly believe that in the future, I will be able to create unique value with Go again and again.

 New Exploration